Here’s How Much Flight Attendants Make Per Year

 There are also other factors to consider, such as being away from home for long stretches of time.
 Even when not on a flight, attendants might find themselves stuck in another state for days, waiting to go back to work.
 This can be exciting for those who love to travel and explore, but it can be difficult if you have a family you long to be home with.

 One more thing to consider is the changing world.
 There are times when travel bans can impact the airline industry.
-The Bureau of Labor Statistics predicts up to a 17% growth in demand for flight attendants, but the demand could always change.
+The Bureau of Labor Statistics predicts a 30% growth in demand for flight attendants between 2020 and 2030, but the demand could always change.